inet-framework/inet/doc/src/users-guide/ch-apps.rst

    interval

--  :ned:`UdpBasicBurst` sends UDP packets to the given IP address(es) in bursts, or acts as a packet sink.
+-  :ned:`UdpBasicBurst` sends UDP packets to the given IP address(es) in bursts or acts as a packet sink

 -  :ned:`UdpEchoApp` is similar to :ned:`UdpBasicApp`, but it sends back the packet after reception